MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 eg an invoice issued in June but paid in July appears only in the July archive as thats when it was paid/the funds were received.

 If the archives where acrual based, the (unpaid) invoice would be in the June archive, and the payment/reprint (marked as paid) would be in the July archive.
 That could be nearly 2x more peices of paper to generate, sort, and store!

+Exception: Partial payments.
+Then the invoice will appear in multiple months records- until it is completely paid.